Table of Contents

 8. Kedarnath Wildlife Sanctuary

-Kedarnath Wildlife Sanctuary is a captivating destination for wildlife enthusiasts and adventure seekers located in the Rudraprayag and Chamoli districts.
-An area of approximately 975 square kilometers is named after the sacred town of Kedarnath, which is nestled within its boundaries.
+Kedarnath Wildlife Sanctuary is a captivating destination for wildlife enthusiasts and adventure seekers, located in the Rudraprayag and Chamoli districts.
+An area of approximately 975 square kilometres is named after the sacred town of Kedarnath, which is nestled within its boundaries.
+This is the highest-altitude sanctuary in Uttarakhand.

 The sanctuary is known for its diverse ecosystem, ranging from temperate forests to alpine meadows.
 It is home to various wildlife species, including the Himalayan black bear, snow leopard, and Himalayan monal.
 Trekking trails like the Kedarnath Trek and the Vasuki Tal Trek allow visitors to explore the sanctuary’s natural beauty while offering panoramic views of the surrounding Himalayan peaks in the famous national park in Uttarakhand.